Special Education Guide vs Bildungsberater in Bavaria: Which One Do You Actually Need?

 The Bottom Line

-A Bildungsberater in Munich costs €100-€150 per hour.
+A Bildungsberater in Munich costs about €90–€130 per hour.
 A single session covers a fraction of what a comprehensive guide covers in full.
 The guide costs less than one hour of consultant time and covers the entire system — from the legal foundation (Art.
 41 BayEUG) through every procedural step to the final appeal pathway.
 For most families, the guide is sufficient on its own.
-For complex cases, the guide saves hundreds of euros by eliminating the basic education sessions and letting you use consultant time for strategic, situation-specific advice.
+For complex cases, the guide can reduce basic orientation time and let you use consultant time for strategic, situation-specific advice.

 The Bavaria Special Education & Inclusion Blueprint includes the complete guide, a meeting prep checklist, and 8 standalone tools including Widerspruch templates, a Schulbegleitung application pathway, and a German-English glossary with 55 functionally explained terms.